Animal Planet filmed Crown Thistle Collies for Discovery Network's DOGS 101!

 Q: Why are the personalities and temperaments of Crown Thistle pups so exceptional?

-Q: Why do we import Collies from Europe for our breeding program?
+Q: Why do you import Collies from Europe for your breeding program?

 Q: Aren't all pups the same?